-CentOS vs Red Hat UBI Images
+Red Hat UBI Images

-The Crunchy Container suite provides three different OS images: centos7, ubi7, and ubi8-minimal.
-Both images utilize Crunchy Ceritifed RPM's for the installation of PostgreSQL, and outside of the base images utilized to build the containers and any packages included within them (either CentOS or UBI), both are effectively the same.
-The ubi7 and ubi8-minimal images are available to active Crunchy Data Customers only, and are built using the Red Hat Universal Base Image (UBI).
+The Crunchy Container suite provides OS image: ubi8-minimal.
+The image utilize Crunchy Certified RPM's for the installation of Post-greSQL, and outside of the base images utilized to build the containers and any packages included within them (UBI).
+The ubi8-minimal are built using the Red Hat Universal Base Image (UBI).